Pearl S. Buck: Legacy

 Many contemporary reviewers praised Buck's "beautiful prose", even though her "style is apt to degenerate into over-repetition and confusion".
 Robert Benchley wrote a parody of The Good Earth that emphasised these qualities.
 Peter Conn, in his biography of Buck, argues that despite the accolades awarded to her, Buck's contribution to literature has been mostly forgotten or deliberately ignored by America's cultural gatekeepers.
 Kang Liao argues that Buck played a "pioneering role in demythologizing China and the Chinese people in the American mind".
 Phyllis Bentley, in an overview of Buck's work published in 1935, was altogether impressed: "But we may say at least that for the interest of her chosen material, the sustained high level of her technical skill, and the frequent universality of her conceptions, Mrs. Buck is entitled to take rank as a considerable artist.
 To read her novels is to gain not merely knowledge of China but wisdom about life."
 These works aroused considerable popular sympathy for China, and helped foment a more critical view of Japan and its aggression.

 Chinese-American author Anchee Min said she "broke down and sobbed" after reading The Good Earth for the first time as an adult, which she had been forbidden to read growing up in China during the Cultural Revolution.
 Min said Buck portrayed the Chinese peasants "with such love, affection and humanity" and it inspired Min's novel Pearl of China (2010).

 In 1973, Buck was inducted into the National Women's Hall of Fame.
 Buck was honored in 1983 with a 5¢ Great Americans series postage stamp issued by the United States Postal Service In 1999 she was designated a Women's History Month Honoree by the National Women's History Project.

-Buck's former residence at Nanjing University is now the Pearl S. Buck Memorial House or in Mandarin 賽珍珠紀念館 (Sai Zhenzhu Jinianguan) along the West Wall of the university's north campus.
+Buck's former residence at Nanjing University is now the Pearl S. Buck Memorial House (賽珍珠紀念館 (Sai Zhenzhu Jinianguan)) along the West Wall of the university's north campus.

 Pearl Buck's papers and literary manuscripts are currently housed at Pearl S. Buck International and the West Virginia & Regional History Center.